 The Lesser Town, also known as the Lesser or Little Quarter, clusters around the foothills of Prague Castle

-, across the river from the Old Town
+from the Old Town

 The Lesser Town (Malá Strana) is almost too picturesque for its own good - with its ancient burgher houses, quaint side streets and St. Nicholas Church, the Lesser Town is a favourite setting for movies and commercials.

 At its heart is the Baroque Lesser Town Square (Malostranské náměstí).
 Here, and all around in the cobbled side streets there are small shops to browse, churches to explore and traditional Czech pubs and restaurants to discover; including some with fine views over the river.

 The Lesser Town is a lovely area to stay in.
 It is quieter than the Old Town and the New Town, particularly at night.
 To wander through the almost deserted, lantern lit streets during the evening is an utter delight, affording visitors a real sense of olden day Prague.

 Most hotels in the Lesser Town are set in ancient buildings, charmingly restored with many original features intact, and with plenty of character.

 Tourists from the other side of the river will pass through the Lesser Town after they cross Charles Bridge from the Old Town, and climb Nerudova Street to reach Prague Castle.